Processing II: Acoustics

 This is an example of a file

-time audio envelope trialID envelope_change
+time audio envelope trialID envelope_norm envelope_change

 Here it is visualized